 Listing “What 20 Years of Research Has Taught Us About The Chronic Effects of Marijuana,” Forbes details some other problems that arise with the long-term consumption of cannabis, including:

 Marijuana has a complicated relationship with sexual libido and function.
 On the one hand, researchers in the journal of Archives of Sexual Behavior noted that “the illegality of marijuana actually facilitated” the sexual exploits of study participants, with many people using the thrill of the illegal activity (where the purchase and use of cannabis are taboo) to augment their sexual desires and behaviors.

-However, animal studies have found that marijuana inhibits the receptors in the erectile tissue of the (animal) penis, leading scientists writing in the Journal of Sexual Medicine to suggest that cannabis consumption before sex does more to limit sexual function than it does to help it.
+However, animal studies have found that marijuana inhibits the receptors in the erectile tissue of the (animal) penis, according to a study in the Journal of Sexual Medicine, suggesting that cannabis consumption before sex does more to limit sexual function than it does to help it.

 Even as some research has suggested that long-term marijuana use carries a minimal risk of physical consequences, such as that published in JAMA, scientists still urge caution.
 “Buyer beware,” write doctors in Massachusetts, saying that there are not as many health risks associated with heavy marijuana use as previously thought, but health risks exist nonetheless.

 The sentiment is shared by some smokers themselves.
 Writing in Vice magazine, one user noted that most of the heavy smokers he knows get high on a regular basis without the stereotypical feelings of laziness or paranoia.
 But, he warns, “this isn’t always the case.”
 As time goes on, and as their habit persists, they tend to experience greater levels of social anxiety and general anxiousness after they smoke compared to when they go without.
 Some went so far as to note that long-term weed use even changed their personalities, making them less outgoing and socially engaged.